 If your child will miss a group lesson, let their tutor know by email in advance if possible.
 No make-up lessons are arranged for group lessons unless the whole group is away for an all-school event such as an athletics carnival.
 If your child has a private lesson, please contact their tutor in advance of the absence, so a make-up lesson can be arranged.
 If your child will be away for an extended period such as overseas travel or a broken arm, please contact the TSA office in advance, or as soon as possible.

 Please use your child’s tutor or band director’s email, or contact the TSA office.
 Email addresses are located on your school’s ‘Band Notes’ page of this website.
 Private mobile numbers are not provided.

 The TSA office is open from 9:00am to 4:30pm, Monday to Friday.
-If you send an email or ring, it will be dealt with during office hours.
+If you send an email or leave a voicemail, it will be dealt with during office hours.